Mining Intelligence and News

 Gwalia mine

-Gold mineralisation occurs as a number of en echelon, moderately east dipping foliation parallel lodes within strongly potassic altered mafic rocks and extends over a strike length of approximately 500 m and to a vertical depth of at least 2,300 m.
-Four primary lodes (Main Lode, South West Branch, South Gwalia Series and West Lode) have been identified and the geometries summarised below.
+Gold mineralisation at Gwalia occurs in an array of en echelon, moderately east dipping lodes within strongly potassic altered mafic rocks and extends over a strike length of approximately 500 m and to a vertical depth of at least 2,300 m.
+Four primary mineralised zones (Main Lode, South West Branch, South Gwalia Series and West Lode) have been identified with each zone consisting of several individual lodes.

-Mineralisation domains are defined by abundance of quartz and quartz/carbonate veining, the presence of distinctive laminated veining (quartz/sericite/sulphides +/- au), strong potassic alteration, abundance of sulphides (commonly >3% pyrite) and elevated gold grade (>0.5g/t).
+Mineralisation domains are defined by abundance of quartz and quartz/carbonate veining, the presence of distinctive laminated veining, strong potassic alteration, abundance of sulphides (commonly >3% pyrite) and elevated gold grade.

-The mineralised zone strikes 15 degrees east of true north over a distance of 500m and plunges 45 degrees to the southeast.
+The Sons of Gwalia mineralised zone strikes 15 degrees east of true north over a distance of 500m and plunges 45 degrees to the southeast.
 The mineralised zone consists of several stepped or en echelon style foliation parallel lodes disposed in plan in a “horse-shoe” shape with the limbs converging at the southern end.
 The mineralised zone and individual lodes dip east at 35 to 45 degrees and are conformable with the foliation of the Mine Sequence mafic schists.
-Individual lode widths vary from 2m to 30m true width.
-Mineralisation has been tested to approximately 2,300m below surface and remains open.

 Admiral Group